Basma Hassan: Early life

-Basma's father is a journalist and her mother is a women's rights activist.
-She is the granddaughter through her mother of the late Youssef Darwish, who was an Egyptian Jew and a communist activist.
+Basma Hassan's father is a journalist and her mother is a women's rights activist.
+She is the maternal granddaughter of the late Youssef Darwish, an Egyptian Jewish lawyer and activist who converted to Islam.
+He was a dedicated anti-Zionist and communist.
 Basma studied English literature at the Cairo University.

 Career

-Basma began her career acting at the university in the film "El Madyna (The City)" where the director Yousry Nasrallah chose her to participate in the film; however, before the movie she tried to be a radio presenter and had already taken an interview in the national radio channel.
+She began her career acting while studying at the university in the film "El Madyna (The City)" (1999) where the director Yousry Nasrallah chose her to participate in the film.
+Before acting, she tried to be a radio presenter and had already taken an interview in the national radio channel.
 But before anything, Yousry Nasrallah selected her for the movie "El Madyna (city)".
 Later on, she acted in the American TV series, Tyrant.

 Private life

-On 15 February 2012, Basma Hassan married the political activist Amr Hamzawy, who was a Member of Parliament for the Freedom Egypt Party.
+On 15 February 2012, she wed political activist Amr Hamzawy, who was a Member of Parliament for the Freedom Egypt Party.
 The couple had a daughter, Nadia, but they separated in 2019.